heilingbrunner/vscode-gnupg-tool/README.md

 - Check GnuPG availability/version.
 - Encryption for multiple recipients.
-- Encrypt/decrypt text selection or file to text,file or preview
+- Encrypt/decrypt text selection or file to text, file or preview
 - Passphrase/Pin entry __only__ into original GnuPG dialog. __Not through__ Visual Studio Code or something else.
-- End session by killing gpg-agent.
+- End session to reset password cache by killing gpg-agent.
 - Works with smartcards.
+- Sign/verify file.

 ## Used References